tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. Tell me about componentWillMount and the issues with it?

+componentWillMount was a React lifecycle method that was deprecated by Facebook back in 2018.
+The reason for this is because when using a fetch call within componentWillMount(), it causes the component to render with empty data at first, because componentWillMount() will NOT return before the first render of the component.
+But due to the fact that JavaScript events are async, when you make an API call, the browser continues to do other work while the call is still in motion.
+With React, while a component is rendering it doesn’t wait for componentWillMount() to finish, so the component continues to render.
+With all that being said, you would need to to create a component that still looks presentable without the data that you are hoping to display.
+There is no way (not even a timer) to stop the component from rendering until the data is present.

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?

+The lifecycle of mounting a stateful component starts off with the constructor.
+Before the component mounts, the `constructor` is invoked and is responsible for initializing state and binding event handlers.Next, `getDerivedStateFromProps` gets called on the initial mount and subsequent updates, and it returns an object for updating the state or null.
+This is mainly used where the state depends on changes in props over time, which happens rarely.
+Next comes the `render` method, and it is the only required method in a class component, and it should be pure (returning the same result every time it's invoked).
+With props and state, it returns one of the following types: react elements, arrays and fragments, portals, string and numbers, or booleans or null.
+Then after the component mounts, `componentDidMount` will get invoked and is the recommended place for initializing DOM nodes, requesting data from the API, and setting up subscriptions.

 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+The last product I worked on was called Portara, a rate limiting tool using GraphQL that controls and throttles the amount of requests sent to a specific endpoint and reduces potential for malicious attacks and overload on a server.
+The team with whom I had worked on the project with was stellar and had we had more time to work on the product, there were definitely a whole bunch of extra features we would have liked to implement.
+Namely, we would have loved to develop a feature that syncs with AWS serverless to limit the amount of requests sent to the server and displays a cost benefit analysis tool so that users could limit or throttle the amount of requests sent to AWS's servers based on their financial needs.
+It's never too late though and hopefully one day I will relish in deploying our product with this added feature!

 ---